besplago/besplago.github.io/_posts/2023-11-30-peer-to-peer-multiplayer-test.md

-I played around with both peer-to-peer and server-client multiplayer, though I later found out that a server-client model is more suitable for my game idea, as figuring out how to prevent cheating in a peer-to-peer model is quite difficult.
+I played around with both peer-to-peer and server-client multiplayer, though I later found out that a server-client model is more suitable for my game idea, as figuring out how to prevent cheating in a peer-to-peer model is quite difficult, which for this game is important.

 ![Peer-To-Peer Multiplayer Test](/assets/images/peer-to-peer-multiplayer-test-2.png)
 *Both players attacking a monster and it being synchronized.*